wolf-and-bruh/leclerc-gmod/README.md

 # leclerc-gmod
-My first attempt to create simple cheat, it's unstable, unfinished, so don't take it very seriously!
+My first attempt to create simple cheat (Garry's Mod x64), it's unstable, unfinished, so don't take it very seriously!

 # (If you want to continue developing this cheat, you can fork it, but the name must be not same as this repository.)
 # (If you want to ask some questions, feel free to contact me in discord: forsazh222222)